dismad/crosslinkUtilities/README.md

 - All amounts are converted from zatoshis (`/ 1e8`) and displayed in ZEC where appropriate.
 - `bond_key` values come from the `pk` field returned by `wallet_staking_positions`.
-- These scripts only **read** data (except when you later add action wrappers).
+- These scripts only **read** data.
 They do not submit staking transactions.
 - For the full set of wallet staking RPCs (`wallet_staking_action`, etc.) see the [v13_rc1 release notes](https://github.com/ShieldedLabs/crosslink_monolith/releases/tag/v13_rc1).

 ## License